grongierisc/iris-fix-protocol/README.md

 You must first start the demo, using the green `Start` button or `Stop` and `Start` it again to apply your config changes.

-Then, by clicking on the operation `Python.FixBusinessOperation` of your choice, and selecting in the right tab `action`, you can `test` the demo.
+Then, by clicking on the operation `Python.FixOrder` of your choice, and selecting in the right tab `action`, you can `test` the demo.

 In this `test` window, select :<br>

+Here, you can send any quickfix message to the server.
+Here is an example for an Order Buy request, but if you follow the same pattern almost any type of message.

 **New Order Buy**
 Type of request : `Grongier.PEX.Message`<br>